regnerus/AVATAR/README.md

 ### Input
 Input can be runned, either as a SpeechToText API or a Wizard Of Oz application.

+To run the input, open: `start_input.bat`.
+A prompt will show up where the language (EN/NL) and input (WOZ/SPEECH) can be selected.

+After selecting these options in the prompt the input is running.

 ### Dialogue Manager and Behaviour Planner
 Lorem Ipsum Dolor Sit Amet...

+To run the dialogue manager and behaviour planner, open: `start.bat`.
+A prompt will show up where the language (EN/NL) and dialog manager (QA) can be selected.

+After selecting these options in the prompt the dialogue manager and behaviour planner are running.

 ### Schematic
 <p align="center">